“How to write a blog post” – an age-old question that’s probably got you pacing around your home office like a caged lion, right?

 The two online topic generators we discussed earlier should have given you some clues.
 Here are some of the ways a title can be good:

-They ask questions which beg to be answered.
-Example:
+They ask questions that beg to be answered.
+Examples:

 - 7 Reasons Why Coaxing a 4 Inch Cockroach from my Bathroom in Fiji Made Me a Better Blogger by Ryan Biddulph

 - Is a Secret Obsession With Being Special Costing You Friends? by Katharine Di Cerbo